 Figure 2.
 Annual length frequency distributions of D. eleginoides caught in Subarea 48.4.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season.

 Figure 3.
 Annual length frequency distributions of Dissostichus mawsoni caught in Subarea 48.4.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season.

-4.3.
+4.4.
 Tagging